ik0o0/lyla/README.md

 Lyla is a lightweight D library for interacting with relational databases.
 It provides a minimal ORM-like abstraction to handle tables as objects without relying on deprecated drivers or full ORM frameworks.

-Currently, Lyla supports SQLite (via the C API).
-PostgreSQL support is planned for future versions.
+Currently, Lyla supports SQLite and PostgreSQL (via the C API).

 ```
 Lyla/